Gary Gulman: 2003–2012: Touring, Last Comic Standing, and more TV appearances

-2012 – 2019: Rise to national prominence
+2012–2019: Rise to national prominence

 In 2012, Gulman released a new Comedy Central special In this Economy?
 The show was taped in the Wilbur Theatre in Boston, Massachusetts.
 Following its premiere, he performed on the Late Show with David Letterman for the second time.
 In May 2014, Gulman had a guest appearance on Inside Amy Schumer.
-In April of that year he performed for the first time on Late Night with Seth Meyers and in June 2014 he was the guest on The Pete Holmes Show.
-He was a guest on Jimmy Pardo's podcast Never Not Funny (episode 1512) on October 23, 2014, (episode 1918) on December 8, 2016, and (episode 2325) on January 31, 2019.
-Pardo cited Gulman as one of the best stand-ups working today, along with Brian Regan, John Mulaney, and Maria Bamford.
+In April of that year, he performed for the first time on Late Night with Seth Meyers and in June 2014 he was the guest on The Pete Holmes Show.

 In March 2015, Gulman taped his new special It's About Time.
 It was released the following year, in May 2016, by Netflix.
 During the interim time, Gulman was hospitalized for clinical depression; this was not publicly made known at the time.

 In January 2017, he performed on The Late Show with Stephen Colbert.
 In May 2017, he was again hospitalized due to depression.
 In 2018, he appeared as a fictionalized version of himself on HBO's Crashing and appeared in episode four of HBO's four-part special of the 2 Dope Queens podcast with Jessica Williams and Phoebe Robinson.

 During this period, Gulman was on Conan three times (2014, 2015, 2016).
-The last of those sets, which commented on a fake documentary on how all of the US states received their two-letter abbreviations, went viral.
+The last of those sets, about a fictional documentary on the making of US states' two-letter abbreviations, went viral.